pixelhop/vue-starter/README.md

 # Pixelhop Vue 3 Starter Project

-This is a starter project that is used a base for loads of [Pixelhop](https://pixelhop.io) front-end tutorials!
+This is a starter project that is used a base for loads of [Pixelhop](https://pixelhop.io) frontend tutorials!

 This project contains the following pre-installed and configured to help you get up and running with our tutorials quicker so you can get on with the fun stuff!